SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter2.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 2
-title: Chapter 2 - Of CCAs and Coincidences
+Title: Chapter 2 - Of CCAs and Coincidences
-layout: default
 ---

 ## **Chapter 2: Of CCAs and Coincidences**